 And if you want to visit the *real* tailor of Panama who fitted Pierce Brosnan for a custom suit while filming the movie, head to La Fortuna on Via Espana.

-You’ll be taken into a back room where you can spend some time browsing hundreds of fabrics, and then get something made exactly to your measurements.
+You'll be taken into a back room where you can browse hundreds of fabrics and get something made precisely for your measurements.

 Something extra great about this place is that they don’t charge anything extra for larger sizes.